-- 1. The MSc Entrepreneurship (CROHO nummer 65006) is offered on a full-time basis and the language of instruction is English. - 2.
-The programme has a workload of 60 EC. - 3.
-A component comprises 6 EC or a multiple thereof.
+- 1. a.
+The MSc Entrepreneurship (CROHO nummer 65006) is offered on a full-time basis and the language of instruction is English. - b.
+This programme is offered in cooperation with the Vrije Universiteit and will lead to a joint degree. - 2.
+The programme has a workload of 60 EC.